outlearn-content/angular/modules/compiler.md

 A directive is a behavior which should be triggered when specific HTML constructs are encountered during the compilation process.
 The directives can be placed in element names, attributes, class names, as well as comments.
-Here are some equivalent examples of invoking the {@link ng.directive:ngBind `ng-bind`} directive.
+Here are some equivalent examples of invoking the `ng-bind` directive.

 ```html
   <span ng-bind="exp"></span>